Frequently Asked Questions - Vermont Residents |

 Q: How long does the Act 39 process take?

-Q: What are the possible drugs that are prescribed?
-How much do the drugs cost?
-Is the cost covered by insurance?
+Q: What are the drugs that are prescribed?
+How much do they cost?
+Is it covered by insurance?

 A: Your doctor will prescribe the medication that is appropriate for your condition.
-Currently, the two primary drugs in use are a drug combination called DDMP2 and a newer one called DDMA.
 The patient must be able to swallow and absorb the medication.
-Instructions from your doctor should be carefully followed.
-Recent costs are $750 for DDMP2 and DDMA.
+Instructions from your doctor and pharmacist should be carefully followed.
+Recent costs are $750.
 Insurance plans covering drugs for Medicare patients typically do not cover the cost.
 Other types of insurance do.
 Check your coverage.

-Q: Can a patient change his or her mind?
+Q: Can a patient change their mind?
 Does a doctor or nurse have to be present?

 A: The patient is fully in charge of the decision-making and may change his or her mind at any time.
 There is no requirement for a medical professional to be present, but many families elect to have a hospice nurse with them when the patient takes the medication.

-Q: What are the alternatives to medical aid in dying in case I don’t qualify?
+Q: What are the alternatives to medical aid in dying?

 A: This question can arise when a patient is severely debilitated but doesn’t have a terminal diagnosis, and therefore doesn’t qualify under Act 39.
 Patients always have the option to stop eating and drinking (VSED), which usually results in death in 2-3 weeks.
 Some patients receive palliative sedation, which may ease the way, especially if they are in pain.
 Patients may also request the withdrawal of treatments.
 These approaches are described more fully in the Glossary of Terms.